ClinicalTrials.Veeva

 About

-This clinical study aims to explore whether a non-invasive treatment known as Low-Level Laser Therapy (LLLT) can help people with a partial tear of the anterior cruciate ligament (ACL) in their knee.
-The ACL is one of the major ligaments that helps stabilize the knee joint.
-When partially torn, it can cause knee pain, weakness, and trouble walking or doing daily activities.
+This clinical research study is comparing two non-surgical treatments-Low-Level Laser Therapy (LLLT) and Short Wave Diathermy (SWD)-to see which is more effective for people with a partial tear of the anterior cruciate ligament (ACL) in the knee.
+The ACL is a key ligament that helps keep the knee stable during movement.
+When partially torn, it can cause pain, weakness, and difficulty with walking or physical activities.

-The study includes 72 patients, aged 20 to 40, who have been diagnosed with a partial ACL tear.
-All participants will receive standard physiotherapy exercises and shortwave diathermy (a type of deep heat therapy).
-Half of the participants will also receive LLLT, while the other half will not.
+This study will include 72 patients between 20 and 40 years old who have been diagnosed with a partial ACL tear through MRI.
+All participants will receive standard physiotherapy exercises and SWD, while half will also receive LLLT.

-The main goals are to see if LLLT can:
+The study aims to find out if adding LLLT can:

 Reduce knee pain